-Over the past seven years, I have worked with languages including Python, Spark, Java, SQL, and C/C++.
+I am currently a computer vision and machine learning engineer with a cool company called Tortuga, where we develop technology to help make agriculture more efficient.
+Over the past nine years, I have worked with languages and frameworks including Python, Caffe, Spark, PyTorch, Tensorflow, and C/C++.
 Some highlights from my experience are below, but please check out my Github for a more complete list of finished projects.

 When I arrived at Accolade as a data engineer, the company was transitioning to a new enterprise data warehouse on AWS.
-I implemented a scalable pipeline which could collect unstructured data from microservices using SNS/SQS, transform data using Spark on EMR, and upsert the data to the warehouse in Redshift.
+Under the guidance of Matt Wurst, the best software manager I have ever worked for, I implemented a scalable pipeline which could collect unstructured data from microservices using SNS/SQS, transform data using Spark on EMR, and upsert the data to the warehouse in Redshift.
 It was a great opportunity to learn at a fun and energetic company.
 It meant a lot working on a team that faces the challenges of healthcare head-on and tries to make the industry a more compassionate and economical place.
 Learn more about them at the link below!Accolade »

-A friend and I are currently working on developing a platform to help users experiment with applying traditional technical trading models to the cryptocurrency market.
-We hope to demystify cryptocurrency trading and familiarize the marketplace and the underlying securities with a larger audience.
+A friend and I developed a platform to help users experiment with applying machine learning models to the cryptocurrency market.
+We hope to familiarize this exciting marketplace with a larger audience!

 I had a lot of fun making this website, and I would be happy to help anyone get started making their personal site.
-Please ask questions, and if you see any ways that I can improve the site, let me know!View code »
+Feel free to email me any questions you might have.
+Also, let me know if you see any ways that I can improve the site, I update it all the time.View Code »

 If you have the opportunity, please take some time to check out the awesome work of some of the organizations below!
 Each organization supports a unique cause that means a great deal to their local communities.